apache/pulsar-site/docs/security-authorization.md

 ### Proxy Roles

 By default, the broker treats the connection between a proxy and the broker as a normal user connection.
-The broker authenticates the user as the role configured in `proxy.conf`(see ["Enable TLS Authentication on Proxies"](security-tls-authentication.md#enable-tls-authentication-on-proxies)).
+The broker authenticates the user as the role configured in `proxy.conf`(see [Enable mTLS authentication on brokers/proxies](security-tls-authentication.md#enable-mtls-authentication-on-brokersproxies)).
 However, when the user connects to the cluster through a proxy, the user rarely requires authentication.
 The user expects to be able to interact with the cluster as the role for which they have authenticated with the proxy.

 Pulsar uses *Proxy roles* to enable the authentication.
-Proxy roles are specified in the broker configuration file, [`conf/broker.conf`](reference-configuration.md#broker).
+Proxy roles are specified in the broker configuration file, [`conf/broker.conf`](reference-configuration.md).
 If a client that is authenticated with a broker is one of its `proxyRoles`, all requests from that client must also carry information about the role of the client that is authenticated with the proxy.
 This information is called the *original principal*.
 If the *original principal* is absent, the client is not able to access anything.

 Note that if a Proxy is not correctly configured to use a role that is in the `proxyRoles`, the connection will get rejected.